sixafter/aes-ctr-drbg/README.md

 | v4 Concurrent (256 goroutines)      |        511.8  |         7.79  |         98.5%    |         16   |         16   |                1  |                1  |

 Notes:
-- “Default” refers to the baseline Go `crypto/rand` source.
+- "Default" refers to the baseline Go `crypto/rand` source.
-- “CTRDRBG” refers to your AES-CTR-DRBG implementation.
+- "CTRDRBG" refers to this AES-CTR-DRBG implementation.
-- “% Faster (ns/op)” is computed as `100 * (Default - CTRDRBG) / Default`, rounded.
+- "% Faster (ns/op)" is computed as `100 * (Default - CTRDRBG) / Default`, rounded.

 <details>
   <summary>Expand to see results</summary>